ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 3. The client sends the request to the IP address of the service that exposes the router.

 4. The router checks the routing rules that are implemented by the Ingress controller for the `myapp` path.
 If a matching rule is found, the request is proxied according to the rules that you defined in the router and the Ingress resource to the pod where the app is deployed.
-The source IP address of the packet is changed to the IP address of the worker node where the app pod runs.
+The source IP address of the packet is changed to the IP address of the worker node where the router pod runs.
 If multiple app instances are deployed in the cluster, the router service sends the requests between the app pods across all zones.

 5. When the app returns a response packet, it uses the IP address of the worker node where the router service that forwarded the request exists.
 The router then sends the response packet to the client.